kubernetes/website/content/en/docs/tutorials/stateful-application/basic-stateful-set.md

 If you added two more Pods, Kubernetes would set up `app-3` and wait for that to become healthy before deploying `app-4`.

-Because this is the default setting, you've already practised using it.
+Because this is the default setting, you've already practiced using it.

 ### Parallel Pod management